Kurento/kurento/source/tutorials/java/tutorial-one2one.rst

    You can use whatever Java server side technology you prefer to build web applications with Kurento.
-For example, a pure Java EE application, SIP Servlets, Play, Vertex, etc. We have choose Spring Boot for convenience.
+For example, a pure Java EE application, SIP Servlets, Play, Vert.x, etc. We have choose Spring Boot for convenience.

 In the following figure you can see a class diagram of the server side code: